-- What it is: Windows Server 2016 is Microsoft's latest iteration of its server line of operating systems and the successor to Windows Server 2012 R2.
+- What is Windows Server 2016?
+Windows Server 2016 is Microsoft's latest iteration of its server line of operating systems and the successor to Windows Server 2012 R2.

-- Why it matters: Windows Server 2016 includes a number of new features to its core foundation, including identity management and enhanced security capabilities to ensure data and access to data maintains its integrity from end to end, regardless of whether it's stored locally or in the cloud.
+- Why does Windows Server 2016 matter?
+Windows Server 2016 includes a number of new features to its core foundation, including identity management and enhanced security capabilities to ensure data and access to data maintains its integrity from end to end, regardless of whether it's stored locally or in the cloud.

-- Who this affects: Businesses relying on Microsoft services to empower their business functions, and the IT pros that are responsible for managing this infrastructure.
+- Who does Windows Server 2016 affect?
+Businesses relying on Microsoft services to empower their business functions, and the IT pros that are responsible for managing this infrastructure.

-- When this is happening: Microsoft released Windows Server 2016 on October 12, 2016, ending development of its software cycle and making the final code or "gold master" generally available for download.
+- When was Windows Server 2016 released?
+Microsoft released Windows Server 2016 on October 12, 2016, ending development of its software cycle and making the final code or "gold master" generally available for download.

-- How to get it: Windows Server 2016 is available for purchase and download directly from Microsoft's website and authorized resellers worldwide.
+- How can I get Windows Server 2016?
+Windows Server 2016 is available for purchase and download directly from Microsoft's website and authorized resellers worldwide.